 Anne Forrest, Ph.D., has been recognized as one of the nation’s leading patient advocates for people with traumatic brain injury.
 She lives with persistent symptoms from a mild TBI that she received during a June 1997 car accident and continues to recover.
-She has recently relocated to Austin, Texas with her family after living in Arlington, Virginia for 10 years.
+She lives in Austin, Texas with her family after living in Arlington, Virginia for 10 years.
 In the Washington D.C. area, she volunteered at the Brain Injury Association of America and gave speeches through them and through the Speakers Bureau at Brain Injury Services of Northern Virginia.
 In Austin, she speaks on accessibility and brain injury at John Slatin U/Access U and SXSW.
 She has also been an invited speaker for Global Accessibility Awareness Day with Deque.

 Anne’s inspiring recovery story has been well-documented by the Media.
 She has worked hard to make her story useful to help others with TBI.
 The article “I want my Brain Back’: …One woman’s story of perseverance reveals some of the mysteries of the brain” published in The Washingtonian Magazine won best magazine article in the Washington-Baltimore area by the Society for Professional Journalism.
 The Global Neuroscience Initiative Foundation Brain Blogger recommends the article saying “This is a wonderful article about a woman’s recovery from brain injury.
 It’s more than just a human interest story, it’s helpful.”
 Several brain injury professionals have told her it is the best short article on brain injury that they have seen.